claytercek/gatsby-portfolio/content/work/resonate/index.md

 title: "resonate"
 subtitle: "react native app"
 date: "2019-03-22"
-description: "Resonate is a mobile app built incporperating the spotify api that allows people to explore any location's local music taste, and helps find the perfect playlist to fit the mood."
+description: "Resonate is a mobile app built off of the spotify api that allows people to explore any location's local music taste, and helps find the perfect playlist to fit the mood."
 draft: false
 image: "icon.png"

-info:
-    test: 123
-    hello: world
-    what: is going on
 ---

 ## Resonate is a mobile app built off of the spotify api that allows people to explore any location's local music taste, and helps find the perfect playlist to fit the mood.